The Best Lead Magnet Ideas for Interior Designers

 The best lead magnets make your ideal clients say, “I need that.”
 If your topic is trendy, it may get a lot of downloads, but it misses the point entirely if those downloads aren’t the people you hope will hire you.

 A good example of a lead magnet that doesn’t work well is a “style quiz.”
 It is impossible to know if someone who downloads (or completes) a style quiz is your ideal client.
-Compare that to something like a Pre-Renovation Planner.
+Compare that to something like a Pre-Renovation Guidebook.
 In this case, you know that only people who are genuinely considering renovating will be downloading it.
 Two very different demographics.

 02. Your lead magnet should offer valuable information.